MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 ![Simplified PlayFab Party object hierarchy](media/simplified-party-object-hierarchy.png)

-While simple enough to understand, the preceding relationship diagram is actually an incomplete depiction of PlayFab Party's capabilities and can be misleading if taken on it's own.
+While simple enough to understand, the preceding relationship diagram is actually an incomplete depiction of PlayFab Party's capabilities and can be misleading if taken on its own.
 In reality, the Party API supports devices connecting to _multiple_ networks at once.
 For example, one might desire to maintain communication with a group of friends over time as that same group also joins and leaves separate larger game sessions with strangers.
 Considering this broader scenario allows us to better grasp the relationships between these objects.

 It might feel intuitive to conceptualize a device as _belonging_ to networks, but this is not the case.
 It is more correct to realize that devices _participate_ in networks.
 As such, only a single device API object, whether remote or local, is ever created by the Party library when a particular instance is encountered, regardless of the number of networks it shares with your local device.

 As an example, the following diagram shows two networks and three devices with users, chat controls and endpoints.
 *Device A* and its two chat controls (with associated users) are participating in *Network 1*, while *Devices B* and *C* have connected both to that network _and_ to *Network 2* with a single chat control (and associated user) each.